mandi1120/Project-Build-an-ML-Pipeline-Starter/README.md

   -P steps=train_random_forest \
   -P hydra_options="modeling.random_forest.max_depth=10,50 modeling.random_forest.n_estimators=100,200 -m"
 ```
-6. Next I reviewed the results in Weights & Biases and selected the best model based on lowest Mean Absolute Error.
+6. I reviewed the results in Weights & Biases and selected the best model based on lowest Mean Absolute Error.
 I flagged this model as "prod".
 Then I ran the following code to test the model against the test dataset.
 ```bash
 > mlflow run . -P steps=test_regression_model
 ```
 7. I copied the hyperparameters from the prod model into the config.yaml file so they become the default values.
-8. I released the pipeline as 1.0.
+8. I released the pipeline as [version 1.0.0](https://github.com/mandi1120/ml_devops_pipeline/releases).
-9. I trained the model on a new data sample (sample2.csv):
+9. I trained the model on a new dataset (sample2.csv):
 ```bash
 > mlflow run https://github.com/mandi1120/Project-Build-an-ML-Pipeline-Starter.git \
              -v 1.0.0 \
              -P hydra_options="etl.sample='sample2.csv'"
 ```
 10. One of the data check tests failed.
 I added code to the basic_cleaning step to remove the invalid data from the dataset.
-11. I made a new release version 1.0.1 and reran the model with sample2.
+11. I made a new release, [version 1.0.1](https://github.com/mandi1120/ml_devops_pipeline/releases), and reran the model with sample2.csv.
 ```bash
 > mlflow run https://github.com/mandi1120/Project-Build-an-ML-Pipeline-Starter.git \
              -v 1.0.1 \